Guide

 If you don't want notifications during a window (say, 22:00 to 07:00), enable Quiet hours in Settings.
 Reminders that would land inside that window are suppressed.

-Filters and saved views
+Filters, search, and saved views

 Saved views